 Data-driven models are based on observed correlations between input parameters and outcome variables.
 With machine learning methods, we can effectively build a model on a domain we know nothing about, provided we have enough clean and unbiased training data.
 Data science is about things that happen for understandable reasons.
 Models which ignore this principle are doomed to fail embarrassingly in certain circumstances:

-- When theory and domain specific knowledge is added to data science competence, we are better able to guide the structure and design of ad-hoc models.
-This is because they are somewhat brittle in response to changing conditions and difficult to apply to new tasks.
+When theory and domain-specific knowledge are embedded in data science, we are better able to guide the structure and design of ad-hoc models.
+Ad-hoc models are brittle in response to changing conditions and difficult to apply to new tasks.

-- Machine learning models for classification and regression are general, because they employ no problem specific ideas, but only specific data.
-When retrained on fresh data, they adapt more easily to changing conditions, because they will always do something completely different whenever they are trained on a new data set.
+Machine learning models for classification and regression are general because they employ no problem specific ideas, but only specific data.
+When retrained on fresh data, they adapt more easily to changing conditions, because they exhibit different performance whenever they are trained on a new data set.